Swayam595/ML_Project_NewYork_TaxiFare_Prediction/Sarathchandra/readme.md

 Other details:
 1) Used Keras regressor and light GBM
-2) used Bokeh to plot co-ordinates on goolge maps
+2) used Bokeh to plot co-ordinates on goolge maps (conventional maps are also available, available in images folder)
 3) libraries used
   - numpy
   - pandas